MEPalma/HLNN-ReplicationPackage/docs/content/docs/documentation/accuracy_test.md

 Accuracy testing refers to the accuracy of producing syntax highlighting for each of the files in the test dataset of each training dataset folds, and the respective synthetic snippets.
-As the accuracy of the Brute Force method is always 1 (100%), accuracy per file is collected with regards to the neural networks approach and Pygments.
+As the accuracy of the Brute Force method is always 1 (100%), accuracy per file is collected with regard to the neural networks approach and Pygments.

 ## Accuracy Testing -- Neural Networks & Pygments